 9. I’m not a very good scrambled egg-maker.
 I know, I know–how hard is it to make scrambled eggs, right?
 But trust me.
 If you’re up against my husband, who is a really great maker of scrambled eggs, you’ll know you’re not very good.
 When we have breakfast for dinner, he’s the egg maker, I’m the pancake maker.
 (I burn bacon too.)

 10. And now the best part.
 These are the books that stand out in my mind as my all-time favorites.
 Really good ones come along here and there and move up in the list, but these are tried and true, ones I never hesitate to recommend, ones I go back to again and again.

 –The Secret Life of Bees, Sue Monk Kidd

 –Walking Across Egypt, Clyde Edgerton

-–As Hot As It Was, You Ought to Thank Me, Nanci Kincaid
+–As Hot As It Was, You Ought to Thank Me and Balls, Nanci Kincaid

 –The Guernsey Literary and Potato Peel Pie Society, Mary Ann Shaffer and Annie Barrows

 –Garden Spells and First Frost, Sarah Addison Allen

 –All the Light We Cannot See, Anthony Doerr

 –The Thursday Murder Club and its follow-up The Man Who Died Twice, Richard Osman